rodionsharlov/leetcode_solutions/README.md

 # leetcode_solutions
-The whole point of this repository is to store my solution to leetcode.com problems.
+The whole point of this repository is to store my solutions to the leetcode.com problems.
 Enjoy!